markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ---
 layout: post
-title: Using Apple python 2.7 and pip2 in macOS
+title: Using Apple python 2.7 and pip in macOS
 tags: [python, bash]
 ---